 National Visit Your Relatives Day

-National Visit Your Relatives Day is a holiday that’s observed annually on the 18th of May and encourages everyone to go out there and drop by their relative’s homes.
-Since May isn’t a month with any major holidays in it, many people have probably not been to a relative’s home in a while, and this day is the perfect day to rectify that problem.
+National Visit Your Relatives Day is a holiday observed annually on May 18th that encourages everyone to go out and drop by their relatives’ homes.
+Since May isn’t a month with any major holidays, many people have probably not visited a relative’s home in a while, and this day is the perfect opportunity to rectify that.

-This is a day that should serve as a reminder that life is short and that we sometimes need to reconnect with the people we love.
+This day should serve as a reminder that life is short and that we sometimes need to reconnect with the people we love.
 We know life is busy, but sometimes you have to take time out to hang with family.

 Amazing Facts About Families

-We thought that we’d take a few moments and talk about the heart of this holiday: the family.
-Because all of us come from families we feel that we know everything there is to know about them, but we have to disagree.
+We thought we’d take a few moments to talk about the heart of this holiday: the family.
+Because all of us come from families, we feel that we know everything there is to know about them, but we have to disagree.
 Below are some points about families that we think most people aren’t aware of.

-• As of 2020, an American woman will have approximately 1.9 children over the course of their life.
+• As of 2020, an American woman will have approximately 1.9 children over the course of her life.

 • In 1960, the average American woman would have approximately 3.7 children over the course of her life.

-• In 1980, just 7% of U.S marriages were between spouses of a different race or ethnicity.
+• In 1980, just 7% of U.S. marriages were between spouses of different races or ethnicities.

-• In 2010, 15% of U.S marriages were between spouses of a different race or ethnicity.
+• In 2010, 15% of U.S. marriages were between spouses of different races or ethnicities.

 Observing National Visit Your Relatives Day